 1. We recommend getting a physical at your family doctor’s office before beginning training.

-2. Do not participate in this event if you suffered from a sickness that included a fever, an upset stomach or diarrhoea in the days leading up to the event!
+2. Do not participate in this event if you suffered from a sickness that included a fever, an upset stomach or diarrhea in the days leading up to the event!

 3. Read up on how to prevent heat stroke, and get yourself used to drinking lots of water.